minio/docs/source/includes/k8s/deploy-operator.rst

 Starting with v5.0.0, MinIO *recommends* Kubernetes 1.21.0 or later for both the infrastructure and the ``kubectl`` CLI tool.

+.. versionadded:: Operator 5.0.6

+For Kubernetes 1.25.0 and later, MinIO supports deploying in environments with the :kube-docs:`Pod Security admission (PSA) <concepts/security/pod-security-admission>` ``restricted`` policy enabled.

 ``kubectl`` Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~